openaps/docs/Setup/openaps.md

 and press enter

+6.: **Update openaps**

-6.: In the future, in order to update OpenAPS, type in
+In the future, in order to update openaps, type in

 `sudo easy_install -ZU openaps`